11ume/wezi/packages/composer/readme.md

 <br>

-The composer package is a especial middleware, used to manage the execution and control data flow of each handler.
+The composer components are responsible for managing the flow and execution of each handler.
+This module is extremely versatile, you can create your own composer if you need it.